kavigupta/spp/spec.md

 The `> $filename` is included for only `pass`, not for `exec`.

+A known problem is that `program` must be a single executable. (see Issue 1).

 ## The DoWrite Directive

 This directive takes the simple, literal form